tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 13. Once the desired length has been selected, press the **MODE** and the **SET** buttons simultaneously, until the dashboard display returns to the **TRIP 1** mode.
+14. Turn the ignition off and on to have the new settings take effect.
-14. The time will have reset to `12:00`.
+15. The time might have reset to `12:00`.
 Set the time to the current local time.

     Here is the relevant excerpt from the Owner's Manual (part `3213101en`)